 At the time we approached Lindsell Train in 2000 to discuss with them taking on the investment mandate for the Company, they were in the process of establishing Lindsell Train Investment Trust plc ("LTIT") which was to take a 25% interest in Lindsell Train; the balance is held by the founding directors Michael Lindsell and Nick Train together with some of their key colleagues.
 The option of taking a stake directly in Lindsell Train was therefore not open to us, but taking a significant shareholding in their new investment trust was and so we invested £1,000,000 in January 2001 at £100 per share into LTIT.
-At 30 September 2016, that holding was worth £8,200,000, due in no small part to LTIT's very valuable holding in Lindsell Train.
+At 30 September 2017, that holding was worth £8,300,000, due in no small part to LTIT's very valuable holding in Lindsell Train.

 When Alastair Smith established Frostrow in 2007, we were able to negotiate with him that the Company took a 10% direct participation in Frostrow at a cost of £150,000, of which £75,000 has been repaid.
-It is of course an unlisted investment, but using well established industry norms, we have valued that holding at £1,000,000 at 30 September 2016 (see note 1(a) on page 48 for further details).
-We have also received very tax-efficient profit distributions totalling £1,486,000 from Frostrow since inception.
+It is of course an unlisted investment, but using well established industry norms, we have valued that holding at £1,680,000 at 30 September 2017, including the AIFM investment, which is valued at £480,000 (see note 1(a) on page 52 for further details).
+We have also received very tax-efficient profit distributions totalling £1,781,000 from Frostrow since inception.